What are Inventory Feeds and Why Use Them?

 4) Inventory feeds prevent invoice disputes

-Inventory feeds provide your retailers with a more complete financial understanding of current wholesale costs.
+Inventory feeds give your retailers a complete financial understanding of wholesale costs.
 This, in turn, reduces the occurrence of invoice disputes and allows them to price their products appropriately.

 What are the Types of Inventory Feeds?

-Manual feeds operate exactly as you would expect.
-You update these feeds manually on an Excel spreadsheet or Google Sheets document on a regular basis.
-Each time you mske a change, re-upload the file to each channel.
+Manual feeds operate precisely as you would expect.
+You update these feeds manually on an Excel spreadsheet, or Google Sheets document regularly.
+Each time you make a change, re-upload the file to each channel.

-Unsurprisingly, this option is not scalable and should only be used by vendors with very limited catalogues and ample time to spare.
+Unsurprisingly, this option could be more scalable and should only be used by vendors with very limited catalogs and ample time to spare.

-If you’re looking for a scalable solution that can handle your growing business and catalogue, we suggest turning to automated product feeds to optimize your dropship operations.
+If you’re looking for a scalable solution to handle your growing business and catalog, we suggest using automated product feeds to optimize your dropship operations.

 Product feed optimization enriches product attributes in inventory feeds to increase overall efficiency.
-Sophisticated systems like Duoplane allow you to automate every part of the process from uploading your files to converting them into your preferred format to send to your retailers.
-A few simple examples of common product feed optimization tactics:
+Sophisticated systems like Duoplane allow you to automate every part of the process, from uploading your files to converting them into your preferred format to send to your retailers.
+Here are a few simple examples of common product feed optimization tactics:

 Product feed automation tools make it easy to optimize product feeds.
 Here are some reasons why: